-If the word doesn’t mean a thing to you, it is high-time you find out more about a heat recovery ventilator and how your home can benefit from it.
-A heat recovery ventilator system simply brings in the fresh air inside your home without allowing the heat to escape.
+If the word doesn’t mean a thing to you, it is high time you find out more about a heat recovery ventilator and how your home can benefit from it.
+A heat recovery ventilator system brings fresh air inside your home without allowing the heat to escape.
 If you are still clueless, read on.

-Our modern homes are often constructed following much higher technical standards than homes and buildings built several decades back.
-They are often more energy efficient, and it can be credited to its improved heat insulation.
-One major area of improvement was to build buildings that are more airtight, so the heat generated by many HVAC systems stays inside for longer.
-However, it has a flaw: we need constant changes of air to breathe in healthy and clean air.
-Washing the dishes and clothes, bathing and showering, drying clothes inside the house, and the simple act of breathing can generate huge amounts of water indoor: Vaillant, a prominent ventilation manufacturer, published that as much as ten to 15 liters or equivalent to three to four gallons of moisture is generated every day.
-If you don’t act on it soon, you’ll be surprised that your home will be full of mold, mildew and also dust mites not long after.
+Modern homes have much higher technical standards than homes and buildings built several decades back.
+They are often more energy-efficient due to their improved heat insulation.
+One central area of improvement was to create more airtight structures, so the heat generated by many HVAC systems stays inside for longer.
+However, it has a flaw: we need constant air changes to breathe healthy and clean air.
+Washing dishes, doing laundry, bathing, showering, drying clothes inside the house, and the simple act of breathing generate vast amounts of water indoors.
+Vaillant, a prominent ventilation manufacturer, published that we create as much as ten to 15 litres or equivalent to three to four gallons of moisture every day.
+If you don’t act on it soon, you’ll be surprised that your home will be full of mould, mildew and also dust mites not long after.
 If you have family members who have asthma, breathing this air can be deadly to them.